Second Winter

 Second Winter is the third studio album by Texas blues guitarist Johnny Winter, released in 1969.
 The original plan was to edit the songs from the recording session into one album but it was later thought that all the recordings were good enough to be released.
 The album was released as a "three-sided" LP, with a blank fourth side on the original vinyl.
-Two more songs, "Tell the Truth" and "Early in the Morning" were left unfinished but released on a 2004 re-release of the album.
+Two more songs, "Tell the Truth" and "Early in the Morning" were left unfinished but included on a 2004 re-release of the album.